Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/aeronaut-odyssey/rules/_index.md

 {{% rules-block id="action_move" heading="Move" %}}

 Pick a **destination**: a city connected to your traveler's current city, with a free movement slot.
-Skip over any cities with all slots filled.

-* Cross out your traveler and draw it at your destination.
+* Cross out your traveler and draw it inside a slot at your destination.
-* Pick one of the types over which you just moved.
-You receive **two trains** of that type; draw them in your player area.
+* You receive **two balloons**.
+You may, however, only pick types that are connected to your destination.
+(Draw them in your inventory.)
-* If you traveled over a claimed route (from someone else), the owner is rewarded with one train of choice.
+* If you traveled over a claimed route (from someone else), the owner is rewarded with one balloon of choice _or_ one extra inventory space.

-{{% remark %}}
-Your area is full?
-You can't receive any more trains or do a "Move" action.
-{{% /remark %}}
+Other players may "profit" from your turn.
+They pick one of the balloon types you received and also receive that.
+You may, however, only "profit" _once per round_.

+If no free movement slot exists, or your inventory is full, you cannot move anymore.

 @TODO: IMAGE